KikuAI-Lab/reliapi/README.md

 # ReliAPI

-**ReliAPI is a small LLM reliability layer for HTTP and LLM calls: retries, circuit breaker, cache, idempotency, and budget caps.**
+**ReliAPI is a small reliability layer for *any* HTTP API — REST services, internal microservices, and LLM calls.**

-**Idempotent LLM proxy with predictable AI costs.**
+**Retries, circuit breaker, cache, idempotency, and predictable cost controls for LLM workloads.**

-**Self-hosted AI gateway focused on reliability, not features.**
+**Self-hosted gateway focused on stability and simplicity, not feature bloat.**

 ---

 ## What is ReliAPI?

 ReliAPI is a minimal, self-hostable API gateway that adds reliability layers to HTTP and LLM API calls.

+**ReliAPI is not limited to LLM calls.**

+It can sit in front of *any* HTTP-based API — payment services, SaaS APIs, internal microservices — and apply the same retry, circuit breaker, cache, idempotency, and error handling policies in a uniform way.

 It provides:

 - **Retries** with exponential backoff
 - **Circuit breaker** per target